 “I’ll see you there, then.”
 And Hajime ended the call.

-As when they’d met at Aoshi’s store, the exorcist was dressed in suit and tie; it looked great, but Sano had to wonder if he dressed that way all year round.
-March wasn’t too bad, but in a month or two most days were going to be far too warm outside for a suit coat.
-Hajime was also carrying a sword again, though Sano wasn’t entirely certain it was the same sword.
+As when they’d met at Aoshi’s store, the exorcist wore a suit and tie; it looked great, but Sano had to wonder if he dressed that way all year round.
+March wasn’t too bad, but in a month or two most days would be far too warm outside for a suit coat.
+Hajime also carried a sword again, though Sano wasn’t entirely certain it was the same sword.